-The Fate of the Furious, directed by F. Gary Gray, opens in theaters April 14, 2017.
+The Fate of the Furious, directed by F. Gary Gray, opened in theaters April 14, 2017; available for home viewing July 11, 2017.
 It runs 136 minutes and stars Vin Diesel, Dwayne Johnson, Jason Statham, Michelle Rodriguez, Charlize Theron, Tyrese Gibson, Elsa Pataky, Kurt Russell, Helen Mirren and Ludacris.
 Watch the trailer for The Fate of the Furious here.

 Publication date: April 13, 2017